Matrix denoising for weighted loss functions and heterogeneous signals: Localized denoising

 \begin{thm} Suppose that either $\u_1,\dots,\u_r$ are weighted orthogonal with respect to all $\Omega_i$, or $\v_1,\dots,\v_r$ are weighted orthogonal with respect to all $\Pi_j$.
 Then almost surely as $p,n\to \infty$,

 where $\xi \ge 0$, and $\xi > 0$ if some $\u_k$ is heterogeneous with respect to some $\Omega_i$ or some $\v_k$ is heterogeneous with respect to some $\Pi_j$. \end{thm}

 In other words, unless all the $\u_k$ are generic with respect to all of the $\Omega_i$ \emph{and} all the $\v_k$ are generic with respect to all of the $\Pi_i$, localized denoising will outperform singular value shrinkage asymptotically.
+The proofs of Theorems \ref{thm-compare1} and \ref{thm-compare2} are found in Section \ref{appendix-compare1} and Section \ref{appendix-compare2}, respectively.